joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 math: true
 ---

-Matrix multiplication ([matmul](https://pytorch.org/docs/stable/generated/torch.matmul.html)) is used all over the place in deep learning models.
+Matrix multiplication ([matmul](https://pytorch.org/docs/stable/generated/torch.matmul.html)) is used all over the place in deep learning models, for example it's the basis of the [linear layer](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html).
 It is also common to use backpropagation to obtain the gradients of weights so we can update them using an optimiser.
 But how do we calculate those gradients for a simple matrix multiplication?

-Ok, say we have:
+Lets say we have:

 $$